momomo/momomo.com.platform.Core/README.md

 String code = Yarn.$.create("""
   Hi ${name}!

-  We send you this email today because we at ${site} miss you.
-We love you long time.
+  We send you this email today because we at ${site} miss you!

   Please come back to see us again soon!
 """, "name", "Peter", "site", "momomo.com");